Pest management: Boy Choy has the same pests and diseases that affect all brassicas. Cabbage cultural tips, pests, and diseases

 - When plants are about 4 inches tall, thin to 6 to 8 inches apart.

-Harvest window: Harvest about a month after sowing, when they are about 1 foot tall.
-Small plants may be harvested to thin the crop.
-They will bolt (go to flower) if not harvested quickly.
+- Harvest about a month after sowing, when they are about 1 foot tall.

 - Descriptions of similar Asian vegetables: Crucifer Family

 - Harvesting and Cooking Tips for Asian Vegetables